algorithmica-org/algorithmica/content/english/hpc/pipelining/branching.md

 An interesting detail is that this graph is not unimodal: there is another local minimum at around 85-90%.
 We spend ~6.15 cycles per element there, or about 10-15% faster compared to when we always take the branch, accounting for the fact that we need to perform less additions.
 Branch misprediction stop affecting performance at this point, because it happens, not the whole instruction buffer is discarded, but only the operations that were speculatively scheduled.
 That 10-15% mispredict rate is the equilibrium point where we can see far enough in the pipeline not to stall, but save 10-15% on taking the cheaper ">=" branch.

+Note that it costs almost nothing to check for a condition that never or almost never occurs.
+This is why programmers use runtime exceptions and base case checks so profusely: if they are indeed rare, they don't really cost anything.

 ### Pattern Detection

 Here, everything that was needed of a branch prediction is a hardware statistics counter: if we went to branch A more often than to branch B, then it makes sense to speculatively execute branch A. But branch predictors on modern CPUs are considerably more advanced than that and can detect much more complicated patterns.